Chinese nationality law: Modern China

+Nationality law remained largely unchanged in the Republican China.
+In 1912, the government issued a nationality law which used numerous provisions from the Qing nationality law and sought to develop nationality principles in greater legal detail.
+This law was revised in 1914.

-Nationality law remained largely unchanged in the Republican China, except for a major revision passed by the Kuomintang in 1929 that decoupled a woman's nationality from that of her husband and minimized circumstances in which children would be born stateless.
+During the late Beiyang government period, ideas of citizenship or what made the people "Chinese" were in flux, allowing for some anomalous naturalizations in chaotic political environment, such as that of Frédéric-Vincent Lebbe.
+During this period, Sun Yat-sen lectured against the idea of assimilating Europeans into the Chinese nation.
+The Nationalist government re-adopted a narrower view of nationhood, based on the idea of the Chinese as an ethnically and territorially unified people.
+A major revision passed by the Kuomintang in 1929 decoupled a woman's nationality from that of her husband and minimized circumstances in which children would be born stateless.
+The Kuomintang continued to use the 1929 law after its defeat in the Chinese Civil War and retreat to Taiwan.

 After the Communist Revolution, the new government abolished all republican-era legislation but did not immediately create laws to replace them.
 Mainland China lacked formal nationality regulations until greater legal reform began in the late 1970s to 1980s.
 The government unofficially applied the 1929 statute during this time to resolve nationality issues, and also made a mother's nationality normally transferable to her children outside of cases where the father is stateless.
 The PRC does not recognize dual nationality and actively discouraged its occurrence in its treaties with Indonesia, Nepal, and Mongolia in the 1950s.
 When the National People's Congress adopted the current nationality law in 1980, a further stipulation was added that automatically revokes nationality from Chinese nationals who settle overseas and voluntarily acquire foreign citizenship.